vijay-shankaranand/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: View all events**
+**Use case: Add an event**

 **MSS**

-1. User requests to list events
+1. User requests to add event
+2. User specifies the details of the event
+3. JobFestGo adds the event to collection of events
-2. JobFestGo shows a list of all events
+4. JobFestGo shows updated list of events

+   Use case ends.

+**Extensions**

+* 1a.
+Any of the mandatory fields not specified

+    * 1a1.
+JobFestGo informs user that mandatory fields not specified

+      Use case ends.

+* 1b.
+Event name already exists.

+    * 1b1.
+JobFestGo informs user that event name already exists.

+      Use case ends.

+* 1c.
+Date is in incorrect format.

+    * 1c1.
+JobFestGo informs user that date is in wrong format.

+      Use case ends.

+* 1d.
+Date is before current date.

+    * 1d1.
+JobFestGo informs user that date is before current date.

       Use case ends.

 **Use case: Delete an event**